-These little chocolate chip cookies were baked at 300 for about 25 minutes.
-They browned evenly, had a light and crunchy texture and spread into nice circles (well, most of them).
-This particular dough worked well, but I’m going to experiment with a few other high butter/high sugar (doughs notorious for spreading) as well.
+These crisp little chocolate chip cookies are baked at 300 for about 25 minutes.
+They brown evenly, have a light and crunchy texture and spread into perfect circles (well, most of them).
+This particular dough works well, but I'm going to experiment with a few other high butter/high sugar (doughs notorious for spreading) as well.

 #1.
 If you are okay with using shortening, try making these crunchy chocolate chip cookies using the method below (tiny drops of dough baked at 300).
 These are light and have a nice structure thanks to the shortening.